PrefectHQ/prefect/docs/core/tutorial/03-parameterized-flow.md

 ::: warning Up Next!

 What happens when a task fails?
-And how can you customize actions taken when things go wrong?
+And how can we customize actions taken when things go wrong?

 :::